radian-software/riju/doc/selfhosting.md

 ## Build AMI

 You'll want to run `make env` to load in the new variables from `.env`.
-Now run `make packer`.
-This will take up to 10 minutes to build a timestamped AMI with a name like `riju-20210711223158`.
+Now run `make packer-ci`.
+This will take up to 5 minutes to build a timestamped AMI with a name like `riju-ci-20210711223158`.
+Then run `make packer-web`.
+This will take up to 10 minutes to build another AMI with a name like `riju-web-20210711223158.`

 ## Create local configuration (part 2 of 3)